 overview

 The Recomposer training page contains all weight training programs, training data and training functions.
 It is designed specifically for use on mobile device web browsers in the gym, and can be saved as a ‘bookmark’ to the mobile device homescreen to provide native-app-like usability.
+The video below explains how to use it.

 the program